Today we are taking a trip to Africa where you can taste

 ¼ cup red wine

-1 teaspoon cayenne pepper, optional ( add cayenne pepper if you like very spicy food)
+1 teaspoon cayenne pepper, optional ( add cayenne pepper

 Salt and pepper to taste